Superforms, supercurrents and convex geometry: (Strongly) homogeneous forms.

 so, as a current, $\omega$ is homogeneous of order zero.
+This also follows from the fact that, since $\delta\omega=0$, the Lie derivative of $\omega$ along $E$ vanishes.
 However, not every closed symmetric current that is homogeneous of order zero can be written as $\ddhash$ of a 1-homogeneous function, as the example